dwave-examples/image-generation/README.md

 ### Distribution Distance Loss

-To ensure that the latent representation of data is aligned to that of the samples from the QPU, we use the maximum mean discrepancy distance, which uses samples to estimate the distance between two distributions.
+To ensure that the latent representation of data are aligned to that of the samples from the QPU, we use the maximum mean discrepancy distance, which uses samples to estimate the distance between two distributions.
 To measure the (squared) maximum mean discrepancy (&eta;\_k) between two distributions _p_ and _q_, a kernel, _k_, is used: